TurboMachina/turbomachina/README.md

 ### Antoine, just graduated in computer science and management in Belgium.

-- 🔭 I’m currently working on finding a job I guess ??
-- 🌱 I’m currently learning how to break Python scripts even more
-- 👯 I’m looking to collaborate on anything fun or based
-- 🤔 I’m looking for help with BREAKING MORE PYTHON SCRIPTS
-- 💬 Ask me about any Python scripts I totally broke in the past
-- 📫 How to reach me: ./turbomachine#8238
+📫 How to reach me: ./turbomachine#8238